UK GDPR Policy

 1. Policy, scope and objectives

-The Board of Directors and management of Strategic Maintenance Planning Ltd., located at 4 Stanton Court, South Marston Park, Swindon, Wiltshire, SN3 4YH are committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information Strategic Maintenance Planning Ltd. collects in accordance with the General Data Protection Regulation (GDPR).
+The Board of Directors and management of Strategic Maintenance Planning Ltd., located at 4 Stanton Court, South Marston Park, Swindon, Wiltshire, SN3 4YH are committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information Strategic Maintenance Planning Ltd. collects in accordance with the UK General Data Protection Regulation (UK GDPR).
 To that end, Board of Directors has developed, implemented, maintains and continuously improves a documented personal information management system (‘PIMS’) for Strategic Maintenance Planning Ltd.

 The scope of the PIMS will cover the activities of Strategic Maintenance Planning Ltd. in its entirety with no aspect of the company’s undertakings being exempt.
-Company directors are responsible for the development and enactment of relevant policies, procedures and protocols to ensure compliance as far as reasonably practical with the requirements of GDPR.
-Company directors and managers will ensure that employees are aware of the GDPR obligations placed upon them through relevant GDPR training and consultation.
+Company directors are responsible for the development and enactment of relevant policies, procedures and protocols to ensure compliance as far as reasonably practical with the requirements of UK GDPR.
+Company directors and managers will ensure that employees are aware of the UK GDPR obligations placed upon them through relevant UK GDPR training and consultation.

 1.3 Objectives of the PIMS